-- Is the fact that street art has been granted formal recognition by the authorities and displayed in state-sanctioned spaces at odds with its original goals? - How far should Singapore street artists explore political themes and concerns as part of their practice?
-What issues may arise from their doing so?
+- How would you define beauty in the context of street art?
+How would you draw the line between vandalism and art from the perspective of key stakeholders stated in article? - Is the fact that street art has been granted formal recognition by the authorities and displayed in state-sanctioned spaces at odds with its original goals?
+What are some possible tradeoffs that street artists may need to accept when their works are legitimised in this manner? - How far should Singapore street artists explore political themes and concerns as part of their practice?
+What issues may arise from their doing so? - Research on state regulations on street art in Singapore.
+Is there more change or continuity based on how it was perceived a decade ago?
+Justify your response.